 I should have known there was a problem when, on the same day it told me my baby was the size of an orange, it also gave an advertisement for orange juice:

+I never really looked at the app beyond the “you are this pregnant” and “your baby is the size of this fruit” page... until yesterday, when I decided to read through the 290 daily tips of "stuff to do" to get ready for delivery.
 My favorite was Day 272, a page titled “Squat Exercises."
-Evidently, doing squat exercises can aid in labor because it increases the pelvic opening.
-Word.
-But here’s the thing.
-Evidently the time to begin them is on Day 272.
-“Now’s the time to start working squats into your workout routine.”
+Evidently, doing squat exercises can aid in labor because it increases the pelvic opening (Word!), but I don't think the best time to start squatting is Day 272.
+As in, Day 272: “Now’s the time to start working squats into your workout routine.”

 Now’s the time?
 Workout routine?

 Now I like exercising and I like to keep myself in strong physical shape, but yesterday's "workout routine" consisted of an hour-long nap about ninety minutes after I woke up which I followed up with a three-hour nap in the afternoon.
 Yes, I took a walk to the post-office and got up and down off the floor (not as easy as you'd imagine) about a billion times and carried my 30-pounder all over the place, but workout routine?
 Seriously?
 Makes me sleepy just thinking about hauling my 272-day pregnancy somewhere to work out.

 I think exercising to prepare for delivery is great (it's kind of my thing), but I recommend starting way before 38.5 weeks.
 If you had your choice, the time best time to start squatting program is as far in advance as you can, for the same reasons that you don’t start your marathon training program a month before the big race.
 The body takes time to adapt to new loading patterns and develop necessary muscle, tissue length, strength, capillaries, etc.